-The Columbia Spotted Frog Conservation Team (CSFCT) will consist of a designated representative from signatories to this Agreement and may include technical and legal advisors and other members as deemed necessary by the signatories.
+The Columbia Spotted Frog Conservation Team (CSFCT) will consist of a designated representative from signatories to this Agreement.
+The CSFCT may seek the counsel of technical and legal advisors and other members as deemed necessary by the signatories.

 Since the areas of concern covered by this Agreement are located in Utah and the State of Utah presently has primary jurisdiction over Columbia spotted frog within the State, the designated CSFCT leader will be a Division of Wildlife Resources (Division) representative.